johnnywycliffe/OUC/docs/LED Patterns.md

 2. 2 wide: every two pixels alternates color 1 and 2
 3. 3 Wide: every three pixels...
 4. 6 wide: every six pixels...
-5. Split forwards/back (subdivide into chunks?)
+5. Split 50/50
-6. Split left/right (subdivide into chunks?)
+6. Split 25/25/25/25
-7. Gradient f/b
-8. Gradient l/r
-9. Dot(s) (with trail when animated)
+7. Dot(s) (with trail when animated)

 ## Animations
 Can be applied to basic patterns

-1. Cycle clockwise
+1. Cycle clockwise (Sawtooth?)
 2. Cycle counterclockwise
 3. Fade in and out
 4. Fade in and out, alternating
 5. Fade, random
-6. Sinewave shift
+6. Sinewave shift (Cylon)
-7. Sawtooth shift
-8. Dot shift
+7. Dot shift
+8. Color pop - random color appears at random location.
+Spreads out until next pixel covers it up
+9. Splatter - color(s) fades as it gets closer to back of vehicle
+10. Drip - color(s) randomly, suddenly appears and fades

 ## Special patterns
 Preset patterns, more complex than the "simple" patterns